bmlanguage/bml/documentation.md

    function void init() = print("initializing"); // single expression void function
 ```
+*  If a function has a single expression with an implicit return type the `return` statement can be omitted.
 *   **`declarations` Block (Optional):** You can optionally use a `declarations` block at the beginning of a function body to declare local variables.
 This block does not create a new scope.
 *   **Lexical Scoping:** Variables declared within a function are local to that function.
 Nested functions have access to variables in their enclosing function's scope.
 Nested functions can only be defined within `@arc` blocks and are not allowed in the `@arc common` block.
 *   **Return Type:** The `returnType` specifies the type of value returned by the function.
 Use `void` if the function does not return a value.
 If the function consists of a single expression, the return type can be omitted, and the compiler will infer it from the expression.
 If there is no explicit return statement and no implicit return type can be inferred, a compile-time error will be generated.